awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-channel-encodersettings.md

 ## Properties<a name="aws-properties-medialive-channel-encodersettings-properties"></a>

 `AudioDescriptions`  <a name="cfn-medialive-channel-encodersettings-audiodescriptions"></a>
-Not currently supported by AWS CloudFormation\.
+The encoding information for output audio\.
 *Required*: No
 *Type*: List of [AudioDescription](aws-properties-medialive-channel-audiodescription.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AvailBlanking`  <a name="cfn-medialive-channel-encodersettings-availblanking"></a>
-Settings for ad avail blanking\.
+The settings for ad avail blanking\.
 *Required*: No
 *Type*: [AvailBlanking](aws-properties-medialive-channel-availblanking.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AvailConfiguration`  <a name="cfn-medialive-channel-encodersettings-availconfiguration"></a>
-Event\-wide configuration settings for ad avail insertion\.
+The configuration settings for the ad avail handling\.
 *Required*: No
 *Type*: [AvailConfiguration](aws-properties-medialive-channel-availconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `BlackoutSlate`  <a name="cfn-medialive-channel-encodersettings-blackoutslate"></a>
-Settings for blackout slate\.
+The settings for the blackout slate\.
 *Required*: No
 *Type*: [BlackoutSlate](aws-properties-medialive-channel-blackoutslate.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `CaptionDescriptions`  <a name="cfn-medialive-channel-encodersettings-captiondescriptions"></a>
-Settings for caption decriptions
+The encoding information for output captions\.
 *Required*: No
 *Type*: List of [CaptionDescription](aws-properties-medialive-channel-captiondescription.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)